STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Learn particles;

-• Study sentences;
+• Study sentences.

 Checklist on how to learn more

-• Take care of body and mind;
+• Take care of your body and mind;

-• Concentrate on studies;
+• Focus on your studies;

-• Take notes of what you study;
+• Take notes of what you study.

 • Create Habits;